 Employers must accept notice of a claim from a worker and report that injury to their insurance company within five days.
 If the worker needs no medical treatment or is given only first aid, there is no need to notify the insurer.
-A record of this injury should be maintained for a year.
+A record of this injury should be maintained for five years.
 If, however, the employer later learns that the injury has worsened and requires medical attention from a licensed practitioner, the employer must report the injury within five days by using Form 801.

 When filing Form 801 to report an injury to your insurer, you may attach a sheet to the 801, expressing any concerns that the claim might be suspicious or fraudulent.
 Be specific about your concerns, and provide documentation to back them up.